isomerpages/moe-temaseksec/_temasek-experience/CCE/Sexuality Education.md

 <p></p>
 <p>Parents who wish to opt their children out of the eTeens programme need
 to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also available here.
+This form will be communicated to parents at the start of the year and is also available <a href="https://go.gov.sg/tms-eteensoptout2026" rel="noopener nofollow" target="_blank">here</a>.
 The completed form is to be submitted by 06/02/2026</p>
 <p>Parents can contact the school at email address <a href="mailto:temasek_ss@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">temasek_ss@moe.edu.sg</a> or contact
 us at school telephone number 64495020 for discussion or to seek clarification